Few executives will admit it’s too much trouble to Set Clear Expectations, even for their direct reports

 If you do this, you’ll will take THE most important step in leading and managing your people … because there will be no doubt about what’s expected.

-When those are firmly set, it’s much easier to get more done … for everyone.
+When that is firmly set, it’s much easier to get more done … for everyone.

 Question: How does Accountability work in your organization?
 Have you found a tool or approach that works well for you?
-Share your thoughts in the comments below to start a conversation.
+Share your thoughts by visiting our Facebook Page or @Exkalibur on Twitter.
+Let’s figure this out together.